Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

 \subsection{The Knothe--Rosenblatt rearrangement}

-The Knothe--Rosenblatt rearrangement (also known as the Knothe--Rosenblatt coupling or quantile transformation) was introduced independently by Rosenblatt \cite{Ro52} and Knothe \cite{Kn57}, and can be seen as a multidimensional extension of the monotone rearrangement.
-We illustrate this coupling in \Cref{fig:kr}.
-We define the Knothe--Rosenblatt rearrangement in terms of conditional cumulative distribution functions, as in \cite{BaBeLiZa16}.
+The Knothe--Rosenblatt rearrangement (also known as the Knothe--Rosenblatt coupling or quantile transformation) was introduced independently by Rosenblatt \cite{Ro52} and Knothe \cite{Kn57}.
+This coupling can be seen as an extension of the monotone rearrangement between marginal laws on $\R$ to the case of coupling laws of $\R$-valued discrete-time processes.
+We illustrate the Knothe--Rosenblatt rearrangement in \Cref{fig:kr}.
+The aim here is to investigate its optimality properties.
+To this end, we first introduce some notation.